President Waded Cruzado

 Student facilities

-In fall 2013, MSU won approval from the Board of Regents to build the Yellowstone Hall, a $35 million, 400-bed freshman residence hall, to help accommodate planned campus growth.
+In fall 2013, MSU won approval from the state’s Board of Regents to build Yellowstone Hall, a $35 million, 400-bed freshman residence hall, to help accommodate planned campus growth.
 Yellowstone Hall was the first freshman residence built at Montana State in 50 years.
 Also in 2013, Gallatin Hall opened.
 The $7 million upper-classmen residence hall was built using sustainable construction methods and is LEED gold certified.
-And, in 2011, President Cruzado led the university to secure $15 million in bonding authority for upgrading Langford and Hapner student residence halls.
+And, in 2011, President Cruzado led the university to secure $15 million in bonding authority for updating the Langford and Hapner student residence halls.
 President Cruzado made sure students were involved in all phases of the design process.

 Pathways to education